 Grand Valley has apartment living available on both our Allendale Campus and the Robert C. Pew Campus in Grand Rapids.
 The apartment complexes on the Allendale Campus provide housing for students who have completed at least one full year of living on campus or have earned a minimum of 30 semester hours.
 There are four-bedroom, two-bedroom, one-bedroom, and efficiency apartments.
 A university staff member living in the complex, together with graduate assistants and student resident assistants, arranges educational, diversity, and recreational programs that foster pleasant living and study conditions.

 Our apartments range from town home communities to more traditional apartment living, each providing a community building or lounge/common area.
-Each apartment has a stove and refrigerator, beds, dresser, desks, chairs, and a sofa.
+Apartments include a stove and refrigerator, beds, dresser, desks, chairs, and a sofa.
 Students provide other furnishings to suit their tastes.
 All apartments are smoke-free.
 Rent may be paid in full at the beginning of the semester or, for a service charge, spread out in four installments.

-Apartments located on the Pew Grand Rapids Campus include one-, two-, three-, four-bedroom, and single/double efficiency units.
-Secchia Hall units are partially furnished with a couch and a chair.
-Winter Hall is fully furnished and offers an on-site fitness center.
-Students residing here may also select a meal plan at an additional cost.
+Apartments located on the Pew Grand Rapids Campus include furnished one-, two-, three-, four-bedroom, and single/double efficiency units.
+Winter Hall offers an on-site fitness center.
+Students residing here may select a meal plan at an additional cost.

 All of our units resemble privately developed apartments in every way, yet are conveniently located right on campus and offer support services that are highly beneficial to residents.
 Students must apply for housing each year.
 We accept applications daily and encourage any interested student to apply for housing.
 Applications and contracts are available online at www.gvsu.edu/housing/.